dotlang/language/doc/RFE.md

 **Proposal**
 1. For map and sequence type, add methods for map, reduce, filter, anymatch, ...

-? - Add `task` as primitive type.
+Y - Add `task` as primitive type.
 But can we avoid it?
 Why can't we use a struct?
 Defined in core but it's not a primitive type.
 `task = {id: int, address: int, ...}`
 If we do this, we can add appropriate functions for send/receive.